rzmpr/rzmpr/content/posts/eldership.md

 >
 >^**36**^ When he had spoken these things, he knelt down and prayed with them all. ^**37**^ They all wept freely, and fell on Paul’s neck and kissed him, ^**38**^ sorrowing most of all because of the word which he had spoken, that they should see his face no more.
 Then they accompanied him to the ship. **— Acts 20:17-38**

+#### Summary
+Aside from the scene, Paul gives the elders a couple of lines of instruction: *"Pay attention to and shepherd your flock from the wolves that will come, even from among you, drawing disciples away.
+Watch -- my example is unceasing -- don't let your guard down and don't give up.* Concerning the role of elders, this passage boils down to earnest defense of the word of God and correct understanding of it within the group they have purview over.

+###